Estate Disputes and Will Challenges

 Seamus Ryan

-A Guide to Challenging a Will and Utilising the Services of Will & Estate Dispute Lawyers
+A Guide to Challenging a Will and Working With Will & Estate Dispute Lawyers

-Disputes involving wills, inheritances, and estates can be very upsetting if they involve close friends and family.
-Our dedicated contested wills and probate lawyers are trained to provide sensitive and confidential advice and representation to help you reach a satisfactory resolution.
-Read More
+Disputes involving wills, inheritances, and estates can be very upsetting, particularly when they involve family members, beneficiaries, executors or people close to the deceased.
+Our dedicated contested wills and probate lawyers are experienced in providing sensitive and confidential advice and representation to assist you in pursuing an appropriate resolution.

-You might need to employ the services of a lawyer if you’re:
+You might need to engage a lawyer if you’re:

-At Velocity Legal, our estate litigation lawyers can help to clarify your rights and develop a course of action in line with current legal rules and regulations.
-Whether you believe that you’ve been unfairly given little to no assets, or you have any concerns regarding the mental capacity of the deceased, there are some things you need to consider when challenging a will.
+At Velocity Legal, our estate litigation lawyers can help to clarify your rights and develop a strategy consistent with current Victorian estate law.
+Whether you believe you have not received adequate provision from the estate, or you have concerns about the validity of the will, there are important factors to consider before commencing a claim:

-• Assess the impact your decision to contest the will could have on your relationships with your family and friends.
+• Assess the impact your decision to bring an estate dispute could have on your relationships with your family and friends.

-• Be prepared for unexpected factors to change the course of the case and to influence the judge’s ruling.
+• Be prepared for unexpected factors to change the course of the case and to influence the Court’s decision.

 Is There a Time Limit to Challenge the Will in Melbourne?